 Aspiring entrepreneurs are often told to start a business by following their passion.
 Richard Branson of Virgin agrees that passion is the fundamental reason behind his company’s success:

 When you believe in something the force of your convictions will spark other people’s interest and motivate them to help you achieve your goals.
 This is essential to success.

-Richard Branson has been immensely successful and it’s natural for you to respect what he says about entrepreneurship.
-In theory, following your passion appears to be a great foundation for a successful business.
+Richard Branson has been immensely successful, and it’s natural for you to respect what he says about entrepreneurship.
+In theory, following your passion is a great foundation for a successful business.
 The reality for most aspiring entrepreneurs is quite different.

 Passion is exciting, contagious and interesting.
 We celebrate people who appear passionate – and we should.
 But passion can also be fleeting.
 Here are three reasons why passion might not be enough, in the long run, to help you launch and sustain a successful business:

 1. Passion does not compensate for no expertise.